puppetlabs/puppet-docs/source/puppet/2.7/reference/modules_publishing.markdown

 Prepare the Module
 -----

-As [mentioned above](#a-note-on-filenames), the Puppet Forge expects modules to have a username prefix, which is not compatible with Puppet's normal operation.

-To prepare your module for publication, you can do either of the following:

-* Copy and rename the entire directory containing your module, or...
-* Generate a new module template and copy the individual files into place

-### Copy and Rename

-The Puppet Forge expects module names to be in the form `<FORGE USERNAME>-<MODULE NAME>`.
-If your module is otherwise ready, you can simply copy it to a directory outside Puppet's [modulepath][] and rename it:

-    $ cp /etc/puppetlabs/puppet/modules/mymodule ~/Development/examplecorp-mymodule

-### Generate a Module Template
+If you already have a Puppet module with the [correct directory layout][fundamentals], you may continue to the next step.

-Alternately, you can use the `puppet module generate` action to generate a template.
+Alternately, you can use the `puppet module generate` action to generate a template layout.
 This is mostly useful if you need an example Modulefile and README, and also includes a copy of the `spec_helper` tool for writing [rspec-puppet][rspec] tests.
-It is not particularly useful for developing a module from scratch, as you would have to rename the module before attempting to use it with Puppet.
+If you choose to do this, you will need to manually copy your module's files into the template.

 To generate a template, run `puppet module generate <USERNAME>-<MODULE NAME>`.
 For example: